What is Sciatica?: Understanding, Managing, and Preventing This Common Condition

 Prolonged Forward Bending:

 Forward bending causes pressure on the front of intervertebral discs and tends to push the disc backwards.
-This constant pressure can lead to a herniated disc which in turn can lead to sciatica.
+This constant pressure can lead to a herniated disc, which in turn can lead to sciatica.

 Whole-Body Vibration: